 I started at 7:34 am, got to the wave at 8:54

 No water source, very exposed and sandy.
-The trail starts off going through a wash and be sure to
+The trail starts off going through a wash and be sure to look out for the trail to the right that leads out of it going uphill.

 The night we arrived on 7/30/18, there were two ranger cars parked in the lot and turns out a European tourist was found dead that evening due to heat-related issues.
 This was the first death at the wave since the trio of deaths in July 2013 (which I hear is when they put up the one trail sign and started to provide detailed, photographic maps with the permits), so please be extra cautious if you head out in the summer.
 Be aware of the temps, start early, bring more water than you think you’ll need, and don’t expect any shade!
 Better safe than sorry.